cybernova/SDRecord/README.md

 ***Options:***

 ```
-1 - An integer with the number of minutes to record (ideal).
+1 - An integer as number of minutes to record (ideal).
 0 for no limit
 2 - An integer between 1024-65535.
-This is the port used by Gqrx to send to UDP packets.
+This is the port used by Gqrx where to send UDP packets.
 Default 7355
 3 - IP or hostname of the destination host.
 Ex: localhost
 4 - An integer between 1024-65535.
-This is the port used by the destination host to receive filtered UPD packets
+This is the port used by the destination host for receive filtered UDP packets
 Optional:
-5 - An integer with the size of bytes of the buffer.
+5 - An integer as size in bytes of the buffer.
 Should be as big as the MAX size of UDP packets sended by Gqrx.
-With no values the default is 1500 bytes
+With no value the default is 1500 bytes
 ```

 Putting all together